emrecanduran/K-means-Customer-Segmentation/README.md

   <img width="700" height="300" src="images/Dendogram.png">
 </p>

+Initially, each variable forms its own cluster, resulting in 18 clusters.
+Among these, TotalRevenue and PersonsNights are the most similar based on the features considered, reducing the clusters to 10 at this stage.
+The distance between clusters indicates the similarity between observations.
+The number of clusters in a dendrogram is not fixed and can vary depending on business needs.
+For this project, 5 clusters would be optimal based on the dendogram.

 ### Explained varience by components:
 <br>

 <p align="center">
   <img width="400" height="300" src="images/Explained-variance-by-components.png">
 </p>
+I have decided to choose 13 components that collectively explain 96% of the cumulative variance.
+This decision strikes a balance between preserving information and reducing dimensionality.

 ### Elbow method:
 <br>